Animal testing policy

 In a limited number of studies, an animal is anaesthetised for the purpose of the experiment, and waking the animals is not necessary to achieve the results.
 In this way, the animals experience as little distress as possible.
 Internationally, such studies are therefore classified separately as 'terminal'.

-At TNO, we have not conducted any terminal animal tests by 2022.
+At TNO, we conducted a total of 28 terminal animal experiments in 2023.
 Other animal experiments are classified as mild, moderate or severe distress according to the general guidelines.

 We test drugs for, among others, pulmonary fibrosis and to combat the effects of intoxications.
 In these studies, we choose the earliest possible experimental endpoint, so that the experiment can be stopped as soon as acceptable results are obtained and the animals are in distress for the shortest possible period of time.